-Hands-on with pi
+Hands-on with Pi

-Proof of pi's irrationality came in 1768 by Johann Lambert.
-After that, mathematicians have been sure of that - but the quest for finding pi's decimals still continues.
+Over time, mathematicians were able to calculate Pi more accurately.
+The proof of Pi's irrationality came in 1768 by Johann Lambert.
+After that, mathematicians have known for sure it is irrational – but the quest for finding more decimal digits for Pi still continues today!

 Guess how many decimals they have found thus far?

 As of 2013 π had been calculated to 12,100,000,000,050 decimal digits - 12.1 trillion digits!

 If you'd like to start memorizing it, here's a link to Pi trainer :)